 Built To Last, by Jim Collins, is commonly known as one of the most influential business books ever written.
-It’s on every consultant’s bookshelf and should be required reading for any executive, business owner or budding entrepreneur.
+It’s on every consultant’s bookshelf and should be required reading for any executive, business owner or budding entrepreneur who cares about brand values.

 It’s also one of the best branding books you’ll ever read.